COTC 2022 - The 8th Year:

-However, If you should desire to drop down in distance you may do so up until one month prior (September 3rd) to the race date.
+However, If you should desire to drop down in distance you may do so until race start.

-If you decide to drop in distance while racing you will be counted as DNF for the distance you registered.
+If you decide to drop while racing you will be counted as DNF for the distance you registered.
 Thanks for your understating.

 This course is very flat yet will be very challenging.
 What to expect greatly depends on the current weather conditions.

 Some things to dream about…